 1. Less Expensive

 Although not always the case, grind and seal flooring can often be cheaper from the beginning and in the long run.
-The reason for this is that polished concrete requires a lot of preparation before the floor can be started.
-This preparation is an added cost that you won’t have to worry about with grind and seal floors.
+The reason for this is that polished concrete requires multiple steps of grinding to achieve a high shine (7-9 steps actually).
+This preparation is an added labor cost that you won’t have to worry about with grinded concrete floors.

 Grind and seal flooring can also save you money in the long run.
-This type of floor is extremely durable so you won’t have to repair or replace it for many years.
+This type of floor is extremely durable so you won’t have to repair or replace it for many years, when used in residential or moderate traffic flooring.
 It’s also low-maintenance so there’s no need for costly upkeep.

 2. Faster Installation